 - SMS/email notifications

-We’ll text you when you perform certain transactions on HSBC Amanah Online Banking.
+We’ll text you when you perform certain transactions on HSBC Malaysia online banking.
 The SMS or email notification will include the partial account number of the beneficiary, transaction amount and time of transaction to help you verify things.
 Call HSBC immediately if you receive an alert for any transaction you don't recognise.

 1The only exception is when responding to your enquiry, a customer service officer might contact you via email with a request for some personal information is required.
-In such a case, please note that the email will be sent through and stored in an encrypted form in our secured online banking platform (HSBC Amanah Online Banking) and you will need to enter your username and password to access such emails.
+In such a case, please note that the email will be sent through and stored in an encrypted form in our secured online banking platform (HSBC Malaysia online banking) and you will need to enter your username and password to access such emails.